vocdoni/docs/docs/architecture/components/entity.md

 If ENS domains are used in the future, the `entityId` would be the [ENS node](https://docs.ens.domains/terminology), otherwise, the `entityId` is the hash of the address that created the entity.

-### Interface: Storage of Text records
+### Storage of Text records

-[EIP 634: Storage of text records in ENS](https://eips.ethereum.org/EIPS/eip-634) is convenient to store arbitrary data as a string.
+[EIP 634: Storage of Text records in ENS](https://eips.ethereum.org/EIPS/eip-634) is convenient to store arbitrary data as a string.

 A Vocdoni compatible entity must define specific keys (listed below), resolving to strings with JSON objects.